LoganWarren/PittChallenge2023/README.md

+# Pitt Challenge 2023,
-# PittChallenge2023 - Winner - Governance and Ethics in AI
+# Winning project for Governance and Ethics in AI
 ## Overview

 This repository contains our solution for the Pitt Challenge 2023, focusing on the topic of "Governance and Ethics in AI".
 Our aim is to ensure accountability and safety for private patient information in the healthcare domain.